Russia entry requirements for Australia passport holders

 Frequently asked questions

-Yes, if you're staying for more than 7 days.
-Your hotel or host must register your visa with the local migration office within 7 days of arrival.
-If you're in a hotel, they'll handle it automatically.
-If staying privately, you or your host must do it.
+Yes, if you stay more than 7 business days.
+Your hotel or host must register your visa with the local migration office within that period.
+If you're staying in a hotel, they'll handle it automatically — just ask for confirmation.
+If you're in private accommodation, you must arrange registration yourself.

 Official sources